 Burj Al Arab

-One of the most expensive hotels in the world is Burj Al Arab, a sail-shaped structure on its own private island.
-All of the rooms and suites are beautifully decorated and equipped with cutting-edge conveniences, and they also feature breathtaking panoramas of the Dubai skyline.
+One of the most expensive hotels in the world, Burj Al Arab is a sail-shaped structure on its own private island.
+All rooms and suites are beautifully decorated, equipped with modern conveniences, and offer stunning views of the Dubai skyline.

 The Palm